 Etsy is always an option, of course, although with the current number of artists and offerings, handmade and vintage, shopping for anything there tends to be overwhelming.
 To make it easier by narrowing down your choices, browse the Editors’ Picks, see what’s trending, view the favorites on Etsy Pages, or look at blogs like A Cut Above the Retsy.
 Try venturing beyond gold and silver jewelry to wood, beading, or even fabric/textiles.

-Readers, what would you add to the advice for Reader J — what are your best tips for looking professional in a business casual office?
+Readers, what would you add to the advice for Reader J — what are your best tips for looking stylish and professional in a business casual office?
 How have you changed your style or your wardrobe when you moved from a conservative office to a casual one?

 N.B.
 These substantive posts are intended to be a source of community comment on a particular topic, which readers can browse through without having to sift out a lot of unrelated comments.
 And so, although of course we highly value all comments by our readers, we’re going to ask you to please keep your comments on topic; threadjacks will be deleted at our sole discretion and convenience.
 Thank you for your understanding!